Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 - Legalized in April 2021 by Governor Doug Ducey

-On the horizon: Arizonans will be able to bet with their mobile devices or at retail sportsbooks in professional sports stadiums or tribal casinos.
+Arizonans are able to bet on sporting events with their mobile devices (Android or iOS) or at retail sportsbooks in professional sports stadiums or tribal casinos.
 There are plenty of casinos to visit, all of which are owned and operated by federally recognized Native American tribes.

 Of the 22 recognized tribes in Arizona, 16 operate 24 casinos scattered across the state.
 These casinos are operated under the legal authority of “gaming compacts” and are located on reservation land.